Jobs that will bring out the kid in you

 What you’d do: Provide medical care to children under age 18.
 That could mean assisting families in caring for a child’s illness or injury, diagnosing ailments, and serving as a child’s medical advocate.

 What you need: Beyond a college degree, there are a variety of nursing educational options which take between two and four years to complete.
 Then you’ll usually need to pass a state licensing exam.
+View this sample resume for a nurse and this sample cover letter for a nurse.

 What you’d make: $54,936 per year